[READ TIME 4 MINS]

 Yes, her face was her own favourite subject, but after all here was a woman who painted herself inside out.
 And her dozens of self portraits tell stories beyond just what happened to her and how she felt: stories of colonialism, of society and the human condition, and of the construction of identity.

-It is a strange phenomenon that Frida’s work has become so tied up with capitalism and consumerism; the Rivera’s were resolutely socialist.
-She herself had an affair with Leon Trotsky, and her body was laid in state under the communist flag when she died aged 47.
+It is a strange phenomenon that Frida’s work has become so tied up with capitalism and consumerism; the Rivera’s were resolutely socialist, each in their own right.
+She felt a close affinity with the Mexican revolution [so much so that she falsified her birth year to coincide with its date], was a communist party member by aged 16, had an affair with Leon Trotsky, and her body was laid in state under the communist flag when she died aged 47.
 Diego penned manifestos and worked Marxist themes into his murals [even one commissioned by the Rockefellers, who were so outraged at his depiction of Lenin on the walls of their temple to commerce that they fired Diego and tore down the wall].

-The mass produced tat with low-resolution reproductions of her work would not, one suspects, have gone down too well with the couple.
+The mass produced tat with low-resolution reproductions of her work would not, one suspects, have gone down too well with this highly politcal couple.
 The idolisation of their characters on the other hand, they would probs have been thrilled about.
 When I was studying for my degree at Saint Martins there was a girl who came to university every day dressed as Frida Kahlo.

 Frida has been adopted as poster girl for marginalised folk the world over.
 When she wasn’t in her Tehuana costume she affected an androgynous, gender non-conforming [for the time] look of men’s tailoring or workman’s casuals.